-Very many of these problems have to do with the chemical composition of the geothermal fluids.
+Very many of these problems have to do with the chemical composition of the geothermal fluids, corrosion and scaling.
 This paper is meant for the non-technical person and attempts to shed some light on the reason for these chemical and operational problems and give examples of what methods or "tricks" have been successfully applied.
-While geothermalists always stress that no two geothermal fields are alike, there are still enough similarities so that good experience gained from one geothermal project can be transferred or modified for another one.
+While it is stressed that no two geothermal fields are alike, there are still enough similarities so that good experience gained from one geothermal project can be transferred or modified for another one.